pmagdon/cloud_detection/docs/source/results.rst

    are reclassified as cloud-free by the neighbourhood correlation test

-Like in the red-blue test, we have the inconvenient that a low parameter value that achieves a very good reclassification of pixels that are cloud free, will also reclassify some cloudy pixels of thin clouds.
+Like in the red-blue test, we have the inconvenient that a low parameter value that achieves a very good reclassification of pixels that are cloud-free, will also reclassify some cloudy pixels of thin clouds.
 This behaviour can be noticed in figure 13, where a high parameter value avoids the wrong reclassification of any of the cloudy pixels as cloud-free (left), while with a low parameter value, some of these pixels are reclassified (pink pixels in right image).
 We can also recognise again the behaviour of the red-blue test by looking at the yellow pixels.
 Some of the pixels are